dr-leo/pandaSDMX/doc/walkthrough.rst

 Walkthrough
 ===========

-This page walks through the steps of a basic pandaSDMX workflow:
+This page walks through the steps of a pandaSDMX workflow, providing in-depth explanations of concepts along the way.

-.. todo:: Many of the paragraphs describe workarounds/non-IM behaviour of the pre-1.0 code.
-The text is also ~4000 words.
-Revise.

 .. contents::
    :local: